Stand-Down Comedian

 “It’s not though, is it?” said Peters not sure if the cashier had heard his zinger.

-“What?” said Brown looking up from the belt.
+“Hmm?” mumbled Brown looking up from the belt.

 “No,” said Brown as she totaled the order.

-“You know, because–”
+“You know, uh, because–”

 “That’ll be $98.74,” said Brown, staring intently at Peters.

 “Yeah, okay, sure,” he said, his mouth drying out.
 He fumbled with his card in the reader as his hands shook, apologizing for putting it in backwards.
-He paid for his transaction, grabbed his bags, and left the store.
+He paid for his transaction, grabbed his bags, and hastily left the store.

 “That crap was brutal,” said Phillip Cottrell who was behind Peters in line, “genuinely hard to watch.
-I tried to catch his eye and like give him a smile, but he didn’t look.
+I tried to catch his eye and give him a smile, but he didn’t look.
 You could literally see the poor man break.”

 “He was right though,” said nearby customer Angela Shaw.
 “When something fails to scan twice it’s free.
 That’s the law.
 I’d have asked for the manager.”